-Previous research has shown that the BPC-157 peptide also regulates collagen functions of fibroblasts.
+Previous research suggested that the BPC-157 peptide may also regulate collagen functions of fibroblasts.
 Fibroblasts are speculated to be responsible for collagen deposition and maintenance.
-Recent findings have shown that the peptide also brings about genetic modulation in the fibroblast cells.
-It helps in increased expression of the GH receptor gene in fibroblasts.
+Recent findings suggest that the peptide may also bring about genetic modulation in the fibroblast cells, potentially helping in increased expression of the GH receptor gene in fibroblasts.
 Hence, BPC-157 may also be speculated to alter the functions of the DNA.

-Fibroblasts are found in the intestine and throughout the body, especially in connective tissues.
-Administration of the peptide to injured connective tissue enhances response to growth hormone by increasing the receptor density, as some studies may suggest.
-Hence, even though the GH levels remain the same in the body, there is greater hormone uptake at the injury site.
-This expedites the rate of healing.
-Ongoing studies reveal more beneficial effects of the peptide than is currently known to us.
+Fibroblasts are found in the intestine, especially in connective tissues.
+The exposure of the peptide to injured connective tissue may enhance the response to growth hormone by increasing the receptor density, as some studies may suggest.
+Hence, even though the GH levels appear to remain the same, there may be greater hormone uptake at the injury site, potentially expediting the rate of healing.
+Ongoing studies reveal potentially greater potential impacts of the peptide than are currently known.

 BPC-157 Peptide Research

 The Net Effect

-BPC-157 peptide has been suggested by researchers to promote fibroblast migration, survival, division, and enhances the rate of their movement to the site of injury.
-Thus the peptide improves the rate of repair by several folds.
+BPC-157 peptide has been suggested by researchers to promote fibroblast migration, survival, division, and enhance the rate of their movement to the site of injury.
+Thus, the peptide might improve the rate of repair by several folds.
 This may be achieved through the stimulation of natural healing processes, potentially enhancing natural repair mechanisms.